CNRFisheries/Survey_gap/README.md

 where:

-- file variable.asc is a matrix containing the values of environmental variable for each cell on the map.
+- **file “variable.asc”**: a matrix containing the values of environmental variable for each cell on the map.
 0 values have to be set = -9999 in asc format in order to obtain NA.

-- dimensions: identifier of matrix size. nrow, ncol and ncell need to be consistent across all the environmental variables
+- **dimensions**: identifier of matrix size. nrow, ncol and ncell need to be consistent across all the environmental variables

-- resolution: identifier the resolution of the map determining the number of cells
+- **resolution**: identifier the resolution of the map determining the number of cells

-- extent: extent of the map in longitude and latitude.
+- **extent**: extent of the map in longitude and latitude.
 Need to be consistent across all the environmental variables

 ## Required data and folder after data preparation

-- Folder “data” containing: “missing_hauls.csv”, “Genus_species.csv”,
+- Folder *“data”* containing: *“missing_hauls.csv”*,
-  “HaulData.csv”, “StrataWeight.csv”,
+  *“Genus_species.csv”*, *“HaulData.csv”*, *“StrataWeight.csv”*,
-- Subfolder “Environmental_inputs” containing the asc files of environmental variables to be used for MaxEnt run each year, file “gebco_30sec_8.asc”: world depth data for BIMAC computations (DO NOT EDIT)
+- Subfolder *“Environmental_inputs”* containing the asc files of environmental variables to be used for MaxEnt run each year, file *“gebco_30sec_8.asc”*: world depth data for BIMAC computations (DO NOT EDIT)
-- Folder “R” containing: Code “BIMAC_no_advection.R” for BIMAC computations (DO NOT EDIT), code “Workflow_Surveygaps.R”, code “Workflow_Surveygaps_Solemon.R” with species and year to be filled for Solemon survey
+- Folder *“R”* containing: Code *“BIMAC_no_advection.R”* for BIMAC computations (DO NOT EDIT), code *“Workflow_Surveygaps.R”*, code *“Workflow_Surveygaps_Solemon.R”* with species and year to be filled for Solemon survey
-- Folder “java” containing: Code “max_ent_cyb.jar” for MaxEnt computations (DO NOT EDIT), code “ssa.jar” for SSA computations (DO NOT EDIT), folder “cfg” containing: “operators.xlm” for ssa computations (DO NOT EDIT)
+- Folder *“java”* containing: Code *“max_ent_cyb.jar”* for MaxEnt computations (DO NOT EDIT), code *“ssa.jar”* for SSA computations (DO NOT EDIT), folder *“cfg”* containing: *“operators.xlm”* for ssa computations (DO NOT EDIT)

 # Executing code

-Open “Workflow_Surveygaps.R” in RStudio and set working directory to “source file location”.
-In “Workflow_Surveygaps_Solemon.R”, data are already selected for the unusable years (2005 and 2006) and hauls (“ms” and “bis”)
+Open *“Workflow_Surveygaps.R”* in RStudio and set working directory to “source file location”.
+In *“Workflow_Surveygaps_Solemon.R”*, data are already selected for the unusable years (2005 and 2006) and hauls (“ms” and “bis”)

-## Install and load required libraries

-library(raster) library (R2jags) library (coda) library(plyr)
-library(dplyr) library(digest) library(sqldf)

 ## Set inputs in “Workflow_Surveygaps.R”

-- Line 3: feature selection = FALSE/TRUE:
+- Line 5: feature selection = FALSE/TRUE:

       # feature_selection=T